 Honestly, I don’t have one.
 My handwriting analysis practice comes first because it pays the bills.
 Sometimes I’m very busy with forgery cases or personality assessment, and at other times there are periods of relative radio silence.
 I spend a lot of time Facebook spouting politics, and do loads of email.
 After that, I write.
 Not every day, but when I’m working on a book, I set a goal of at least 1,000 words a session.

-Well, that was probably more than you ever wanted to know about me.
-But if there are any burning questions I haven’t answered, please send me an email and I’ll do my best: email@example.com
+Was that everything you wanted to know about…me?
+That was probably more than you ever wanted to know.
+But if there are any burning questions I haven’t answered, please send me an email and I’ll do my best: firstname.lastname@example.org